shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 *Mixins* allow even more: you may extract the parts of the styles into a named and even **parametrized** function!

-Relating on all those, you may re-write your user widget as follows:
+Relating on all of those, you may re-write your user widget as follows:

 {% highlight scss %}
 $header-avatar-size: 50px;